SolutionGuidance/psm/psm-app/userhelp/source/account-help.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Go to the main page and click the "Register New Account" link.
 The site
-will help you create an account that can submit application applications
+will help you create an account that can submit applications
 for individual or organizational healthcare providers.

 A new account needs a username, first and last name, and an email